nextcloud/documentation/developer_manual/general/devenv.rst

 Then install Nextcloud from git::

-  ocdev setup --dir /var/www/<folder> base
+  ncdev setup --dir /var/www/<folder> server

 where <folder> is the folder where you want to install Nextcloud.